[printfriendly current='yes']

 The Value of Task Analysis in UX; What is it, and how it can help you to improve UX?

-What’s task analysis in UX design?
+What’s task analysis UX design?

+Maria Rosala from the Nielsen Norman Group says that a task is any activity that can be observed and has an end and a start.
 Rosala points out that tasks are not goals.
 If a user is looking for a dentist near them, they may need to search for one, learn which ones take their insurance, and make sure some appointments work with their schedule.

 However, none of these tasks is the ultimate goal.
 The user’s goal is not to fill out a form detailing their location and providing information about their insurance.
 The purpose of the form is to help a local dentist.
 UX designers need to remember this.
 The more users can complete tasks that help them achieve their goals, the better their user experience.
 The UX designer should focus on the task and how it can be simplified, eliminate confusion, or introduce innovations that make it easier to complete.